Dessia-tech/nurbs/docs/visualization_splitting.rst

 ====================

 The following figures illustrate Bézier decomposition capabilities of NURBS-Python.
 Let's start with the most obvious one, a full circle with 9 control points.
-It also is possible to directly  generate this shape via ``geomdl.shapes`` module.
+It also is possible to directly  generate this shape via ``nurbs.shapes`` module.

 .. image:: images/split_decompose_circle1.png
     :alt: 2D curve decomposition 1

 The following is a circular curve generated with 7 control points as illustrated on page 301 of *The NURBS Book* (2nd Edition) by Piegl and Tiller.
-There is also an option to generate this shape via ``geomdl.shapes`` module.
+There is also an option to generate this shape via ``nurbs.shapes`` module.

 .. image:: images/split_decompose_circle2.png
     :alt: 2D curve decomposition 2